 You will need: a tape measure

 Divide the children into two or more teams.
 Using only the items they have brought to the session, they must make the longest chain possible.
 They can use shoelaces, hair bobbles, coats, hats, jumpers, sunglasses, socks etc. The only rule is that they must keep on the clothes covering their shoulders to their knees!
 Apart from the two ends, every item must somehow be connected to the items either side.
-Give them a time limit, then measure each chain to decide who are the winners!
+Give them a time limit, then measure each chain to decide who are the winners.

 BIBLE STORY – 10 mins

-You will need: Bibles; paper and pens; wheat biscuits breakfast cereal (such as Weetabix); buttercream icing (shop-bought or home-made); ice cream cones; icing in small tubes; small biscuits; sweets; cover-up and clean-up equipment
+You will need: Bibles; paper and pens; wheat biscuits breakfast cereal (such as Weetabix); buttercream icing (shop-bought or homemade); ice cream cones; icing in small tubes; small biscuits; sweets; cover-up and clean-up equipment

 Divide the children into two groups and give out Bibles.
 Ask one group to read Acts 2:42-47 and the other to read Acts 4:32-37.
 Challenge each group to create a list of elements that are important in a church.
 (Make sure you have a leader with each group to guide the discussion if needed.)